hyperspy/hyperspy/doc/user_guide/visualisation.rst

   :align:   center
   :width:   500

-  Customising the line colors in :py:func:`~.api.plot.plot_spectra` using a colormap.
+  Customising the line colors in :func:`~.api.plot.plot_spectra` using a colormap.

 There are also two other styles, "heatmap" and "mosaic":